If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

 You can read a hundred organizing books, but if you’re like me, you actually need to do the thing to learn how to do it.
-That’s why I immediately needed to get my hands on The Home Edit’s newest workbook, which is finally out today!
+That’s why I immediately needed to get my hands on The Home Edit’s newest workbook before you start spring cleaning!
 I was lucky enough to get a sneak peek of the magic that’s inside, and IMO, it’s their best book yet (and quite possibly the best organizing book ever).
 In short: If you’re the kind of person who has to dot every “i,” and cross every “t,” then this book is for you (yes, that’s me).
-Oh, did I mention it’s 41 percent off already?
+Oh, did I mention it’s 44% off?

 You can get it on Amazon: